KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/01.Tasks-Programming-Fundamentals-with-C#/05.Arrays/README.md

 ## 🔧 Tasks Overview:

-### 📝 Task 1: Day of Week
+### 📝 Task 1: Day of the Week
-**Problem Statement:**
-Enter a number in range 1-7 and print out the word representing it or "Invalid day!".
-Use an array of strings.
+**Description:**
+Input a number between 1 and 7 and display the corresponding day of the week.
+If the number is outside this range, print "Invalid day!".
+Use a string array to store the days.

 ---

-### 📝 Task 2: Print Numbers in Reverse Order
+### 📝 Task 2: Print Numbers in Reverse
-**Problem Statement:**
+**Description:**
-Read n numbers and print them in reverse order, separated by a single space.
+Read an integer n and then read n numbers from the console.
+Print these numbers in reverse order, separated by spaces.

-Hints:

-First, we need to read n from the console.
+Hint: Start by reading the count n.

 ---

 ### 📝 Task 3: Rounding Numbers
-**Problem Statement:**
+**Description:**
-Read an array of real numbers (space separated), round them in "away from 0" style and print the output.
+Read a sequence of real numbers separated by spaces, round each number away from zero, and output the rounded results.

 ---

 ### 📝 Task 4: Reverse Array of Strings
-**Problem Statement:**
+**Description:**
-Create a program that reads an array of strings, reverses it, and prints its elements.
-The input consists of a sequence of space-separated strings.
-Print the output on a single line (space separated).
+Create a program that reads a series of strings separated by spaces, reverses their order, and prints them on a single line separated by spaces.

 ---

-### 📝 Task 5: Sum Even Numbers
+### 📝 Task 5: Sum of Even Numbers
-**Problem Statement:**
+**Description:**
-Read an array from the console and sum only its even values.
+Read an array of integers from the console and calculate the sum of all even numbers in it.

 ---

-### 📝 Task 6: Even and Odd Subtraction
+### 📝 Task 6: Difference Between Even and Odd Sums
-**Problem Statement:**
+**Description:**
-Create a program that calculates the difference between the sum of the even and the sum of the odd numbers in an array.
+Write a program that computes the difference between the sum of even numbers and the sum of odd numbers in an array.

 ---

-### 📝 Task 7: Equal Arrays
+### 📝 Task 7: Compare Arrays for Equality
-**Problem Statement:**
+**Description:**
-Read two arrays and determine whether they are identical or not.
-The arrays are identical if all their elements are equal.
+Read two arrays and check if they are identical.
+Two arrays are identical if all their corresponding elements match.
-If the arrays are identical, find the sum of the elements of one of them and print the following message to the console:
+If they are identical, print:
 `"Arrays are identical.
 Sum: {sum}"`
+where `{sum}` is the total sum of elements from one of the arrays.
-Otherwise, find the first index where the arrays differ and print:
+If not, find and print the first index where they differ:
 `"Arrays are not identical.
 Found difference at {index} index"`

 ---

-### 📝 Task 8: Condense Array to Number
+### 📝 Task 8: Condense Array to a Single Number
-**Problem Statement:**
+**Description:**
-Create a program to read an array of integers and condense them by summing all adjacent couples of elements until a single integer remains.
+Read an array of integers and repeatedly condense it by summing each pair of adjacent elements until only one number remains.

-For example:
+Example:
-Given the array `{2, 10, 3}`, sum the first two and the second two elements to get `{12, 13}`, then sum adjacent elements again to get `{25}`.
+Given `{2, 10, 3}`, first sum pairs to get `{12, 13}`, then sum those to get `{25}`.

-Hints:
+Hint:

-While we have more than one element in the array `nums[]`, repeat the following:
+While the array has more than one element:

-- Allocate a new array `condensed[]` of size `nums.length - 1`.
+- Create a new array one element shorter.

-- Sum the numbers from `nums[]` to `condensed[]`:
-  `condensed[i] = nums[i] + nums[i + 1]`

-- Assign `nums = condensed`
+- Fill it with sums of adjacent pairs from the current array.
+- Replace the current array with the new one.

 ---

+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.